 In the 80’s during the Savings and Loan Crisis, Montgomery started buying four-plexes, and managing property associations.

 Montgomery went on to participate in the development of Aragon in downtown Pensacola, and many other innovative Gulf Breeze and regional developments.
-He also served for five years as chairman Northwest Florida Traffic Corridor Authority formed to address the transportation challenges of an 8-county area along Highway 98.
+He also served for six years as chairman Northwest Florida Traffic Corridor Authority, formed to address the transportation challenges of an 8-county area along Highway 98.